ryanbarlow97/HealthHaptics/README.md

 If the received message is "loss", the motor driver plays a haptic effect (effect 14) to indicate health loss.

 If the received message is "death", the motor driver plays a different haptic effect (effect 76) to indicate player death.

+# Hardware Setup

+Connect the DRV2605 Haptic Feedback Motor Driver to the board using the I2C bus.

+Upload the code.py to the board.

+Connect the board to your computer.

+Run the GUI program on your computer, and the hardware device should automatically connect and respond to health changes in the game.